latimagine/SlicerSpline/README.md

 4- The module is able to interpolate in different direction. if you select wrong direction, it may sent error, so you need to select correct direction.

-5- Outputs for this module are the interpolated labelmap and overlap wish shows how much the labels cover each others. overlap might be very smal and may not appear.
+5- Outputs for this module are the interpolated labelmap and overlap wish shows how much the labels cover each others.
+Overlap might be very small and may not appear.
 If overlap is too much you may need to have more manual slices to label before using this module.

 6- press apply and wait to finish the process which may takes a few to several minutes depending on resolution of the image.